We will begin actively hiring people in Feb/Mar 2019, but feel free to check out the job description below!

 Regenerative Roots is a certified organic, diversified vegetable and fruit farm located on 2 acres near Jefferson and Fort Atkinson.
 Our farm provides several dozen CSA shares each week, sells at the Fort Atkinson & Whitewater farmers’ markets and sells wholesale crops to Willy St. Co-op in Madison & Middleton.
 With the exception of a bit of early season bed preparation, all of our work is done by hand or with hand tools, and there’s plenty of work to do!
 Employee work is focused on harvesting, weeding, planting, and packing crops.

-Work term: Mid-May or mid-June through late September, with some flexibility on either end due to weather and crop performance.
+Work term: Mid-May through October for 1-2 people, shorter term employment for several more people (June/July through September), with some flexibility on either end due to weather and crop performance.

-Work hours: Sunday, Tuesday, Thursday, 8:00am to 4:30pm with a 30-minute unpaid lunch break.
+Work hours: Sunday, Tuesday, Thursday, 8:00am to 4:45pm with a 45-minute unpaid lunch break.
 There can be some flexibility in accommodating scheduling needs.
-We also have a few Wednesday shifts available.
+We also have a few Wednesday shifts available, also 8:00 to 4:45.

 Compensation: Starts at $10/hour, commensurate with experience and performance, with the potential for the end of season bonuses.

-Please read the complete description below and email us at email@example.com with the following:
+Please read the complete description below and email us at email@example.com with ALL of the following:

 - Your name